stcline/RE-5.6.0-Servo_Control_with_Python/README.md

     2. `cd Raspberry-Pi-Servo-Control`
     3. `sudo python main.py`

-If everything is connected properly, your LED should be blinking slowly.
-Feel free to mess around with the code a littel if you like.
+If everything is connected properly, your servo should be moving through several positions.
+Feel free to mess around with the code a little if you like.

 ## How to change GPIO pin:
     Change pin number in this line as per your requirements.